 The remainder of the book shows what happens as both parties come to terms with the transformation.

 It’s a masterpiece of literature and a profound meditation on what it means to be human.
-The struggle of the man transformed into a beetle, and his family to come to terms with what happened is a testament to how quickly things can change in life.
+The struggle of the man transformed into a beetle, and his family’s coming to terms with what happened is a testament to how quickly things can change in life.

 Kafka has written plenty of fascinating stories, and you should read as many of his stories as you can.
 The Trial is another favorite, but Metamorphosis is the one that I find myself coming back to time and time again.